hyperledger/fabric/docs/source/private-data-arch.rst

 Private Data
 ============

-.. note:: This topic assumes an understand of the conceptual material in the
+.. note:: This topic assumes an understanding of the conceptual material in the
           `documentation on private data <private-data/private-data.html>`_.

 Private data collection definition